CloudSakura/ProjectNovel/README.md

 # ProjectNovel
 Project of creating a light novel.

-<l>-Chapter are listed according to their order.</l>
+-Chapter are listed according to their order.
-<l>-Character detail and world setting are put in one folder.
+-Character detail and world setting are put in one folder.
-<l>-Arcs and plot ideas in one folder.
+-Arcs and plot ideas in one folder.